jagdeepsgill888/singh_jagdeep_mini_app/README.md

 ## Where is the Data?

 It is in the "includes\mini_cooper_db.sql".
-Please grab it from there and place it in your wamp/mamp directory.
+Please grab it from there and place it in your respective directory.

 ## Author